chdsbd/kodiak/docs/docs/prior-art-and-alternatives.md

 ### Works With Branch Protection

-- doesn't require changing CI
+- PR mergeability is determined by GitHub Branch Protection settings and app configuration
-- follows commit statuses & GitHub checks
+- doesn't require changing continuous integration (CI) tools
-- works with PRs — some services create separate test branches for merging that circumvent the simpler GitHub PR workflow
+- doesn't create separate test branches for merging that would circumvent the GitHub PR workflow

 ### Auto Merging